Cooking Mama: Babysitting Mama (2010)

-Babysitting Mama is a spin off released for Nintendo Wii on November 5, 2010 that focuses on babysitting.
+Babysitting Mama is a spin off released for Nintendo Wii on November 5, 2010, that focuses on babysitting.

-Camping Mama (2011)
+Camping Mama: Outdoor Adventures (2011)

-Camping Mama: Outdoor Adventures, commonly known as just Camping Mama, is a spin off released for DS in 2011 that focuses on camping.
+Camping Mama: Outdoor Adventures, commonly known as just Camping Mama, is a spin off released for Nintendo DS in 2011 that focuses on camping.

 Cooking Mama 4: Kitchen Magic (2011)

 Cooking Mama 4: Kitchen Magic, the fourth main entry in the series and the first entry to be published on the Nintendo 3DS, was first released in November 2011.

 Gardening Mama 2: Forest Friends (2013)

 Gardening Mama 2: Forest Friends released for Nintendo 3DS on September 26, 2013, and is a sequel to the spin off title Gardening Mama.

 Cooking Mama 5: Bon Appétit!
 (2013)

 Cooking Mama 5: Bon Appétit!, the fifth main entry in the series and the second entry to be published on the Nintendo 3DS, was first released in November 2013.

-Cooking Mama Sweet Shop (2017)
+Cooking Mama: Sweet Shop (2017)

 Cooking Mama: Sweet Shop is a spin off title released for Nintendo 3DS on May 18, 2017.
 The game focuses on baking sweet treats and managing a sweet shop to attract and satisfy customers.